admica/gtk_in_qt/README.md

 <strong>win.show() is never called unless you connect to the tcp socket server, so this is also a test of QTcpServer.</strong>

 * I did it this way because chicken-egg.
 Only the connect signal is implemented so you have a way to show the window after running it.
+This way you can inspect the output files and remotely interact with your spawned gtk app (if that's something your gtk app can do) before show is ever called.
 * netcat would be a simple way to test this, for example: <i>nc 127.0.0.1 8000</i>

 <strong>All of the tests are run from the main.
 You may need to uncomment the method calls because it would be checked in with some commented out as I was testing one at a time in the end.</strong>